- 1 Tin (410g) Pears In Juice

 Time Saver Tips

-Make crumble mixture in advance and store in fridge.
+You can make the crumble mixture in advance and store in the fridge.

 Nutrition labels on the front of packaging